- What are the seven summits?

 Stay with us in this guide as we discuss in detail the best facts about these amazing peaks for each continent.

-These summits differ from one another in terms of skills required, cost, and the number of days to reach the summit.
+These summits differ in the skills required, cost, and the number of days required to reach the summit.

 Despite the wide distribution across the world, mountaineers from different parts of the world have successfully,